About Sarah

 Long-listed for the Dublin International Literary Award

-Best Fiction Writer award nine-time recipient, Austin Chronicle
+Best Fiction Writer award ten-time recipient, Austin Chronicle

 ALEX Award nominee